Scaling a Business the Smart Way

-There is no point considering growth if your finances cannot sustain the growth.
+There is no point in considering growth if your finances cannot sustain the growth.
 That’s why the very first thing to do is assess your financial books.
-Ensure that you have sufficient clients, contracts or sales coming in to sustain at least a year of earnings and revenue.
+Ensure that you have sufficient clients, contracts, or sales coming in to sustain at least a year of earnings and revenue.

 Factor in the salary for staff.

-The very next thing you will need to do is conduct a break even analysis to determine at one point you can expect to start seeing a return an investment of the costs of growing and scaling.
+The very next thing you will need to do is conduct a break-even analysis to determine at one point you can expect to start seeing a return on investment of the costs of growing and scaling.